vindaalex/core/homeassistant/components/multizone_thermostat/README.md

 * unique_id (Optional): specify name for entity in registry else unique name is based on specified sensors and switches
 * room_area (Optional): ratio (room area) for averiging thermostat when required when operating as satelite.
 Default is 0
 * sensor_stale_duration (Optional): safety to turn switches of when sensor has not updated wthin specified period.
 Default no check
+* passive_switch_check (Optional): check at midnight if switch hasn't been operated for a secified time (passive_switch_duration) to avoid stuck/jammed valve.
+Default is False.
 * restore_from_old_state (Optional): restore certain old configuration and modes after restart. (setpoints, KP,KI,PD values, modes).
 Default is False
 * restore_parameters (Optional): specify if previous controller parameters need to be restored.
 Default is false
 * restore_integral (Optional): If PID integral needs to be restored.
 Avoid long restoration times.
 Default is false